peterlamar/python-cp-cheatsheet/readme.md

 ## Parenthesis

-Count can be used if simple case, otherwise stack.
+1. Count can be used if simple case, otherwise stack.
+[Basic Calculator](#basic-calculator) is an extension of this algo

 ```python
 def isValid(self, s) -> bool:
   cnt = 0